-- 1. Explain the terms SPI, I2C and UART interfaces. - 2.
-Discuss raspi-config for configuration of Raspberry pi. - 3.
-Draw neat circuit diagram showing connections used for this assignment.
+- 1. List and Explain GPIO pins with their functions. - 2.
+Explain the terms SPI, I2C and UART interfaces. - 3.
+Discuss raspi-config for configuration of Raspberry pi. - 4.
+Write a program to interface both LED and buzzer with raspberry pi. - 5.
+Draw neat circuit diagram showing connections used for this assignment. - 6.
+Explain different between sensor and actuator.